uiuctml/learnspn/README.md

 Other Linux distributions, macOS, or Windows Subsystem for Linux (WSL) may also work with additional efforts.
 However, these platforms are not officially supported.

+This project is designed to run directly without any Python virtual environments, e.g., Conda.
+Using such environments is unnecessary and not recommended.
+The project is best run natively on Ubuntu 22.04 LTS.
+Additionally, do not install Python packages via `pip` unless explicitly instructed.

 ## Project Hierarchy

 This project is part of the NPC pipeline.
 To ensure compatibility and maintain consistent references across the pipeline, organize the project directories as follows: